 Pre-existing medical conditions

-- If you are managing a pre-existing medical condition such as epilepsy or type 1 or type 2 diabetes, talk to your consultant as soon as you can – ideally when you’re planning a pregnancy.
-If this isn’t possible, speak to him or her as soon as you know you’re pregnant
+If you have a health problem like epilepsy or diabetes (type 1 or type 2), it’s important to talk to your doctor as soon as you can, especially if you’re thinking about having a baby.
+If that’s not possible, make sure to speak with them as soon as you find out you’re pregnant

 More information

-Bumps (Best Use of Medicines in Pregnancy) has information about specific medicines, but please don’t make decisions about starting, stopping or changing medicines till you’ve talked to a health professional
+Bumps (Best Use of Medicines in Pregnancy) has information about specific medicines, but please don’t start, stop or change medicines till you’ve talked to a doctor or midwife.